orion13579/COMM-2216-SetE-Group6/docs/configuration.md

 **5.** Write a descriptive commit message.

 You can add a descriptive message to your commits to help track the changes you have made to your file.
 This is not mandatory, you can leave the message as it’s default if you would prefer.
-For example, we left our commit message as the default message “Update testFile.py”, but your default message may be diff]reret.
+For example, we left our commit message as the default message “Update testFile.py”, but your default message may be different.

 !["File Commit Box Commit Message Highlight"](https://github.com/orion13579/COMM-2216-SetE-Group6/blob/gh-pages/assets/images/Section3Image14CommitFileBoxMessgaeHighlight.PNG?raw=true)

-**6.** Click **Commit changes** button.
+**6.** Click the **Commit changes** button.

 !["File Commit Box Commit Changes Button Highlight"](https://github.com/orion13579/COMM-2216-SetE-Group6/blob/gh-pages/assets/images/Section3Image15CommitFileBoxCommitChangesButtonHighlight.PNG?raw=true)